MechbioIISc/starter-hugo-research-group/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigator
+  - Principal Investigators
   - Researchers
-  - PhD students
+  - Grad Students
   - Administration
   - Visitors
   - Alumni